RemyDeWolf/rainbow/README.md

             logging.info('Computed {} operations'.format(count))
 ```

-The goal is the compute function as many times as possible in the allocated time and increment a redis key.
+The goal is to call the compute function as many times as possible in the allocated time and increment a redis key.
 For best results, the time spent computing should take hundreds of ms or more, so the time to update the redis key can be ignored (a few ms).

 To test an implementation, it needs to be implemented in each language to benchmark.